wiseman-timelord/Studio-Chat/README.md

 ## FEATURES:
 - 2 Windows, Engine and Chat, taking up 1/4 of a widescreen display, 1/2 total.
 - Multi-line input via Shift+Enter, no ability to return to earlier lines, entered with Enter at end.
+- Multi-OS Mac/Linux/Windows compatibility thanks to, PS Core and LM Studio.
+- GPU/CPU interference, and many other great features due to LM Studio.

 ### PERVIEW:
 - Engine Window...